 When the nomadic army captured two emperors of the Empire Song and almost the entire royal family, Emperor Zhao Gou was the only prince left in the current royal clan.

-However, Zhao Gou had only one son who died young, his five daughters were captured by nomadic army.
+However, Zhao Gou had only one son who died young, his five daughters were captured by the nomadic army.

 Then he found the five-year-old Zhao Shen, who was very smart and polite.
-Later, Zhao Shen was adopted by Emperor Zhao Gou and raised in the royal palace as heir of the Empire Song.
+Later, Zhao Shen was adopted by Emperor Zhao Gou and raised in the royal palace as the heir of the Empire Song.

 Ascending to the Throne in Crisis

-Zhao Shen always respected his adoptive father and was very kind to people around him.
-In his 30s, the Kingdom Jin invaded Song Empire again, despite they already signed a very profitable, unfair treaty with Song before.
+Zhao Shen always respected his adoptive father and was very kind to the people around him.
+In his 30s, the Kingdom Jin invaded the Song Empire again, despite they already signed a very profitable, unfair treaty with Song before.

-The next year, Emperor Zhao Gou nominated Zhao Shen as the crown prince, and abdicated the throne months later.
+The next year, Emperor Zhao Gou nominated Zhao Shen as the crown prince and abdicated the throne months later.

-Unlike his adoptive father, Zhao Shen, now the Emperor Xiaozong of Song, was quite determined on searching for vengeance.
+Unlike his adoptive father, Zhao Shen, now Emperor Xiaozong of Song, was quite determined on searching for vengeance.